RafalGromulski/ESP32-Smart-Display-FAN-Controller/README.md

 ## 📌 Project Goal

 The project was built to strengthen my knowledge in electronics and ESP32 programming.
 I created a self‑contained device in an enclosure with an OLED display and all necessary peripherals.
-The display shows temperature, humidity, and pressure data from **Home Assistant** (via MQTT).
+The display shows temperature, humidity, and atmospheric pressure data from **Home Assistant** (via MQTT).
 The internal temperature is monitored with **DS18B20**, while a cooling fan is controlled by the ESP32 through an **N‑MOSFET** with hysteresis to prevent overheating.

 ---

 ## ✨ Key Features

 * **OLED UI (SSD1306 128×64, I²C)** – 3 rows, 2 columns (see below).
-* **MQTT → OLED**: temperature, humidity, pressure (`esp32/weather/*`).
+* **MQTT → OLED**: temperature, humidity, atmospheric pressure (`esp32/weather/*`).
 * **DS18B20 → MQTT**: publishes measured temperature (retained).
 * **FAN ON/OFF with hysteresis** driven by MOSFET (low‑side, GPIO23).
 * **Fan modes**: `AUTO` / `ON` / `OFF` (via MQTT control).
 * **Configurable thresholds** (`on_c` / `off_c`) via MQTT (retained state).
 * **NTP** – timestamp of last MQTT update (HH\:MM).
 * **LWT (Last Will & Testament)** – topic `esp32/availability` reports `online` / `offline`.
-* **Solar powered**: 6 V panel → step‑up → step‑down → **TP4056** → dual 18650 cells (design rationale below).
+* **Solar powered**: 6 V panel → Schottky diode → step‑up → step‑down → **TP4056** → dual 18650 cells (design rationale below).

 ---